UK tech experts · info@vividrepairs.co.uk

 Logitech G G435 Wireless Gaming Headset Review UK 2026

 The standout feature is the weight.
-At just 165g, this is the lightest gaming headset I've tested all year.
+At just 165g, this is one of the lightest gaming headsets you can buy.
 You genuinely forget you're wearing it, which makes it brilliant for all-day gaming sessions or long Zoom calls.
 The trade-off is build quality: it's all plastic, and whilst it doesn't feel cheap exactly, you know it won't survive being thrown in a bag like the PRO X 2 would.
 The earcups are on the smaller side too, which is fine for the target audience but might feel cramped for adults with larger heads.

 Audio quality is where expectations need managing.
 The 40mm drivers deliver decent spatial audio, but there's less bass punch than the pricier models and the soundstage feels narrower.
 For casual gaming and battle royales, it's absolutely fine.
 For competitive FPS where hearing subtle audio cues matters, you'll notice the limitations.
 Music playback is acceptable but nothing special.